 Platforms: Microsoft Windows, PlayStation 4, Xbox 360, Xbox One, macOS, Linux, Google Stadia

-Next came a sequel to the 2013 reboot, and it was titled Rise of the Tomb Raider.
-There isn’t much to say about Rise, apart from it being a competent sequel that adds several new improvements while still “playing it safe” by not making any significant changes or trying out any innovations.
+Next came a sequel to the 2013 reboot, titled Rise of the Tomb Raider.
+There isn’t much to say about Rise; it’s a competent sequel that adds several new improvements while still “playing it safe” by not making any significant changes or trying out any innovations.

-It features beautiful graphics that genuinely made its environments shine.
-Sadly, many felt the plot wasn’t the game’s strong point, though it made up for that in other departments.
+As such, although many felt the plot wasn’t the game’s strong point, it made up for that in other departments.

 Shadow of the Tomb Raider

 Platforms: Microsoft Windows, PlayStation 4, Xbox One, macOS, Linux, Google Stadia